Serving All of British Columbia

 What You Should Not Tell ICBC

-Once you contact ICBC, the most important thing to understand is that anything you say can and will be used against you.
+Once you contact ICBC, the most important thing to understand is that anything you say can be used as evidence.
 ICBC is not a court.
 It does not have to advise you of your rights to speak with a lawyer.
-Nor is there any Charter privileges against self-incrimination.
-ICBC lawyers can be clever in using or twisting your statements against you in ways that could hurt your claim.
+Nor are there any Charter privileges against self-incrimination.
+ICBC lawyers may use your statements in ways that could hurt your claim.

 ICBC adjusters are often eager to quickly settle or deny a claim.
 To that end, they may ask to meet with you personally.
 At said meeting, they may present you with a written statement to sign.
 Legally, you are not required to sign any such statement.
-And in many cases it goes against your interests to do so.
 As long as you made a timely notification of the accident–and followed up by filing an accident benefit claim form–the adjuster cannot compel you to sign any written statements.

 Following an accident, even a relatively minor one, you are in a vulnerable position.
-You may be suffering physical or mental trauma.
-And if your car was seriously damaged, you are probably so concerned with getting your vehicle fixed that you are prepared to tell the ICBC adjuster whatever they want to hear just so they’ll pay your claim.
+You may be suffering physical or mental trauma and your car may have been seriously damaged.
+Between trying to get better and getting your vehicle fixed as soon as possible, you may have little energy left to make sure that the ICBC adjuster has accurately assessed your claim.

 What Happens with a Hit and Run Claim?

-• reporting the accident to ICBC right away;
+• reporting the accident to ICBC right away (by phone or online, as noted above);

 • reporting the accident to the police right away, and following up on their investigation;